taocpp/PEGTL/doc/Switching-Style.md

 In some cases a state object is required for the grammar itself, and in these cases embedding the state-switch into the grammar is recommended.

-For an example see `<tao/pegtl/contrib/raw_string.hpp>` where a state-switch is necessary for the parsing rules to function correctly.

 ## External Switching

 "External switching" is when the states and/or actions are switched from outside of the grammar by providing a specialised control class.